plerks/socket-programing-windows/chapter20/README.md

 To undef the max macro, add `undef max` in the head (`undef max(a, b)` also works but gets a compiler warning).

-Need to run `chcp 936` in advance to set encoding to GBK and run with command line (like chapter 9).
-Else the Chinese characters in message will grable.
+Need to run `chcp 936` in advance to set encoding to GBK and run with command line or compile with option `-fexec-charset=GBK` (like chapter 9).
+Else the Chinese characters in message will garble.